teamniteo/handbook/5_People/career-technical.md

 You start as a coder, a sysadmin or a data analyst, working on small, well defined and isolated tasks.
 Then you immediately need to become an engineer that gets loosely defined problems/features and creates solutions for them.
 You need to do this because we are not a development agency and most of our work does not come from some outside specification, but from problems we and our customers discover day-to-day.

-Since we are a software company, the base salary comes from the "Software Engineer" family of positions on Glassdoor.
+Since we are a software company, the base salary comes from the "Software Engineer" family of positions on Salary.com.
 But we don't differentiate between different engineering careers.
 In other words, a data scientist is paid the same as a frontend developer and the same as a DevOps engineer.

 The top two positions are two branches of the engineering career:
 * Lead Engineer means you start taking over managerial tasks and leading people.